hnikolov/pihdf_doc/faqs/interfaces.md

 $ module PATH add HSD "-n rx_hs -w 64 -d IN -p True"
 ```

 2) `HSD` can be used as a container interface, in which data is represented as a set of fields.
-Fields are given in file `data_fields.py`, part of `pyhdf`.
+Fields are given in file `data_fields.py`, part of `pihdf`.
 A `push` behavior (optional) can also be specified.
 The default is "False", therefore, if `push` behavior is not needed, this tag can be omitted as in the following example:

 ```.json